susindraa/first-day/README.md

 # By this line we will be in conflict with glboal repository

 Now jus pulling the data from the file

+## Now i am in branch let see how it effect the changes.
+- TO my understanding even if i was in the separate branch the files in the branch can be acceced by me.